michaelficarra/FunctionalJS/README.md

 	Function.empty(null)		// undefined
 	Function.empty(true)		// undefined

-### Function.identity(value)
+### Function.identity (value) => value
 Returns whatever value is given.
+When many values are given, returns an array containing those values.
 Useful when a function is expected and one would like to pass the provided value.

 	Function.identity(0)				// 0